-Welcome to the 2021 OTT Conference co-hosted by the German Council on Foreign Relations (DGAP)!
+Welcome to the OTT Conference 2021, co-hosted by the German Council on Foreign Relations (DGAP).

-This year, the Conference’s main topic is think tanks and change.
+This year, the conference’s main topic is think tanks and change.

 Last year we hosted our first online conference, which we split into three online events.
 We welcomed hundreds of thinktankers, think tank scholars, funders and policymakers from around the world.
 You can read more about the 2020 events (and watch the recordings) here.